-(e) The missing piece of physics, which raises the temperature from -18C to something much nearer the correct 14C, is the Greenhouse Effect: The absorbed solar radiation has most of its energy at wavelengths $\sim 0.5 \mu m$ (in the visual band), which pass rather easily through the Earth's atmosphere.
-By contrast, the black-body radiation that the Earth's surface wants to radiate back into space, with its temperature ~ 300 K, is concentrated in the infrared range from $\sim 8 \mu m$ to $\sim 30 \mu m$.
-Water molecules and carbon dioxide in the Earth's atmosphere absorb about half of the energy that the Earth tries to reradiate at these energies, 5 causing the reradiated energy to be about half that of a black body at the Earth's surface temperature.
-Show that with this "Greenhouse" correction, T{\oplus} becomes about 293K = +20C.
+(e) The missing piece of physics, which raises the temperature from -17C to something much nearer the correct 14C, is the Greenhouse Effect: The absorbed solar radiation has most of its energy at wavelengths ~ 0.5μm (in the visual band), which pass rather easily through the Earth's atmosphere.
+By contrast, the black-body radiation that the Earth's surface wants to radiate back into space, with its temperature ~ 300K, is concentrated in the infrared range from ~ 8μm to ~ 30μm.
+Water molecules and carbon dioxide in the Earth's atmosphere absorb about 40% of the energy that the Earth tries to reradiate at these energies, causing the reradiated energy to be about 60% that of a black body at the Earth's surface temperature.
+Show that with this (oversimplified!)
+"Greenhouse" correction, T⊕ becomes about 290K = +17C, which is within a few degrees of the true mean temperature.
 Of course, the worry is that human activity is increasing the amount of carbon dioxide in the atmosphere by enough to raise the Earth's temperature significantly further and disrupt our comfortable lives.